nonbhoward/qbit_tools/README.md

 ### network
 TODO, i have started to work on a few modules, but nothing here matters yet

-### qbit_interface.api_comm
+### qbit_api_interface.qbit_api_wrapper
+the interface to the qbittorrent api via wrapper functions
-this are functions that directly perform api calls to qbittorrent
+all api calls should be found or moved to here

 ### user_configuration
 1. EDIT_SETTINGS_HERE.cfg is program globals, right now mostly determines program delays
 2. settings_io.py is the interface to the configuration parsers and keys
 3. settings_wrapper.py is a hierarchy of classes that allows "easy" access to parsers structure

-### api_comm.py
-the interface to the qbittorrent api, all api calls should be found or moved to here

 ### DOCUMENTATION.txt is similar to README.md, usually contains more info if updated recently